Find Trade Colleges

 Most Popular Pennsylvania Trade Schools for a Bachelor's in Mechanical Engineering

-Our analysis found Pennsylvania College of Technology to be the most popular school for mechanical engineering technology students who want to pursue a bachelor’s degree in Pennsylvania.
-Penn College is a small public school located in the city of Williamsport.
+Our 2023 rankings named Pennsylvania College of Technology the most popular school in Pennsylvania for mechanical engineering technology students working on their bachelor’s degree.
+Penn College is a small public school located in the small city of Williamsport.

 About 4% of the students majoring in me tech at the school are women while 96% are male.